alicata/CPUControlNet/README.md

+# CPUControlNet
+A modifed fork of ControlNet that works in CPU with no NVIDIA GPU dependency.
+Useful for hacking, testing, experimenting on laptop with tools complementary to a GPU implmentation.

+Orignal GPU ControlNet below.

 # News: A nightly version of ControlNet 1.1 is released!

 [ControlNet 1.1](https://github.com/lllyasviel/ControlNet-v1-1-nightly) is released.
 Those new models will be merged to this repo after we make sure that everything is good.